priya-vijayakumar1304/bart-dialogue-summarizer/README.md

-# 📝 Dialogue Summarization using BART (Supervised Fine-Tuning)
+# 📝 Conversation Summarizer using BART (Supervised Fine-Tuning)

-This project implements **abstractive dialogue summarization** using a pre-trained BART transformer model and applies **Supervised Fine-Tuning (SFT)** on the DialogSum dataset.
+This project implements **abstractive Conversation summarization** using a pre-trained BART transformer model and applies **Supervised Fine-Tuning (SFT)** on the DialogSum dataset.

 The objective is to compare baseline summarization performance with a task-adapted fine-tuned model.